 International Energy Agency

-Following the 1 oil crisis in 1974, it was proposed by then US Secretary of State Kissinger and was established as an autonomous organization within the OECD framework.
-Member countries are required to stockpile oil and are to cooperate in times of supply uncertainty.
-The World Energy Outlook (WEO), published in recent years by the IEA, analyzes major trends in the Energy market and technology, and shows the direction of medium- to long-term Energy investment and development based on 3 scenarios.
+Following the first oil crisis in 1974, the IEA was established as an autonomous organization within the OECD framework at the suggestion of then-US Secretary of State Kissinger.
+Member countries are required to stockpile oil and are required to cooperate in times of supply uncertainty.
+The World Energy Outlook (WEO), published by the IEA in recent years, analyzes major trends in the Energy market and technology, and presents medium- to long-term directions for Energy investment and development based on three scenarios.
 These scenarios are regularly updated, and the following are currently in use:

 - Stated Policy Scenario (STEPS): Scenarios based on policies that have already been announced and implemented by each country.